Begounet/chain-behaviors/README.md

 ## Concept

-The main concept to catch behind the Chain Behaviors is that each one component make a little task and forward its result (or not) to another component to make a chain of behavior to execute.
+The main concept to catch behind the Chain Behaviors is that each component makes a little task and forward its result (or not) to another component to make a chain of behavior to execute.

 ![](Documentation~/Resources/Concept01.gif)